wormhole-foundation/demo-ntt-token-mint-authority-transfer/README.md

 ## Usage:

-Transfers token mint authority to new authority:
+### Transfer token mint authority to new authority:

 ```bash
 npm run transfer <NEW_AUTHORITY>
 ```

 > [!NOTE]
 > The above only executes the first step of the transfer.
-Run `npm run claim <NEW_AUTHORITY>` to complete the transfer and unpause NTT.
+Run `npm run claim <NEW_AUTHORITY>` to complete the transfer.

-Completes token mint authority transfer to new authority:
+### Complete token mint authority transfer to new authority:

 ```bash
 npm run claim <NEW_AUTHORITY>
 ```

 > [!NOTE]
-> In case of claiming via SPL Multisig with `m > 1`, make sure `ADDITIONAL_SIGNER_KEYPAIR_PATHS` (`Keypair Path Config`) in the `transfer-mint-authority.ts` script is correct.
+> In case of claiming via SPL Multisig with `m > 1`, make sure `ADDITIONAL_SIGNER_KEYPAIR_PATHS` (`Keypair Path Config`) in the [`transfer-mint-authority.ts`](https://github.com/wormhole-foundation/demo-ntt-token-mint-authority-transfer/blob/main/src/transfer-mint-authority.ts#L36) script is correct.